fly-dragon211/tth/README.md

-# Targeted Trojan-Horse Attacks on Language-based Image Retrieval
+# Towards Making a Trojan-horse Attack on Text-to-Image Retrieval

-Source code of our TTH paper:  [Targeted Trojan-Horse Attacks on Language-based Image Retrieval](https://arxiv.org/abs/2202.03861).
-This project implements TTH for [CLIP](https://github.com/openai/CLIP)  and CLIP-flickr on Flickr30k.
+Source code of our ICASSP2023 paper:  [Towards Making a Trojan-horse Attack on Text-to-Image Retrieval](https://arxiv.org/abs/2202.03861).
+This project implements Trojan-horse Attack for [CLIP](https://github.com/openai/CLIP)  and CLIP-flickr on Flickr30k.

 ![image-20220422124016610](image/image-20220422124016610.png)